djgroen/FabSim3/docs/advanced_topics.md

     # then the default set above will be overridden.

     env.sim_args = "-test-var=%s" % (env.test_var)
-    # Optional example how to use your created variable
+    # Optional example of how to use your created variable
     # to create some parameter syntax for your job.

     test_sim(config, **args)